LostInBrittany/express-beers/step-06/README.md

 ## Testing with the sample frontend

-In the `/complete-sample-frontend` forlder there is a Polymer based frontend that including all CRUD operations.
+In the `/complete-sample-frontend` folder there is a Polymer based frontend that including all CRUD operations.
 You can copy it into the `public` forder of your project, and you will be able to use it to test that your backend is working as intended.

 ![Testing with the sample frontend](../assets/step-06-creating-a-beer-ui.png)